Tanzania Scouts Association

 The Tanzania Scouts Association (TSA) is the national Scouting organization of Tanzania.
 Scouting in Tanzania was founded in 1917, and became a member of the World Organization of the Scout Movement (WOSM) in 1963.
 The coeducational association has 538,933.members as of 2010.

 History

 Scouting in present Tanzania started in Zanzibar in 1912 and in mainland Tanganyika in 1917.
 The TSA became a member of WOSM in 1963.
+Main aim of Tanzanian Scout association is to promote self-reliance among the young generations.

 In 1984, Tanzania hosted the 6th Africa Region Scout Conference.

-The Swedish Nykterhetsrörelsens Scoutförbund supported the TSA for some years, but withdraw its funding in 2005 because of accusations of fraud against TSA officials.
-In January 2006 two TSA officials were accused of people trafficking.
+Tanzanian president is the guardian of all scout organisations in the country.